 Netdata used to be self-contained, so that all these functions were handled entirely by each server.
 The changes we made, allow each Netdata to be configured independently for each function.
 So, each Netdata can now act as:

-data collector, that collects metrics from a host and pushes them to another Netdata (with or without a local database and alarms).
+- A data collector that collects metrics from a host and pushes them to another Netdata (with or without a local database and alarms).

-proxy, that receives metrics from other hosts and pushes them immediately to other Netdata servers.
+- A proxy, which receives metrics from other hosts and pushes them immediately to other Netdata servers.
 Netdata proxies can also be

 store and forward proxiesmeaning that they are able to maintain a local database for all metrics passing through them (with or without alarms).

-time-series databasenode, where data are kept, alarms are run and queries are served to visualise the metrics.
+- A time-series database node, where data are kept, alarms are run and queries are served to visualise the metrics.

-The master will need to authorize the slaves for accepting their metrics.
+The parent will need to authorize child nodes to receive their metrics.
 This is done with an API key.

 API keys are just random GUIDs.
 Use the Linux command